 Email hosting is much like web hosting services.
-Getting hold of an email account is easy – sign up with an ISP, register with Google, buy a web hosting account – but free and standard packages won't always deliver the quality that professional users need.
+Getting hold of an email account is easy – sign up with an ISP, register with Google, buy a website hosting account – but free and standard packages won't always deliver the quality that professional users need.

 Your email will work with a custom domain (email@example.com), and it's typically straightforward to set up.
 You can use an email hosting plan to effectively replace your web host's service, or you can try one without having any hosting at all.